My mom called me last week. Frustrated. Nearly crying.

 Conclusion

-If the paste option doesn't appear, make sure you've copied something first and you're tapping in an editable text field.
-Practice it three times and it becomes automatic.
+If you don’t see the paste option, copy something first and tap into an editable text field.
+Repeat it three times and it becomes automatic.

 FAQ